kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 proposal are deterministic, this is pre-calculatable for a given heterogenity of quantity and rate of restarting pods.

-In addition, the `kube-state-metrics`, project already implements restart-specific metadata for metrics that can be used to observe pod restart latency in more detail, including:
+In addition, the `kube-state-metrics` project already implements restart-specific metadata for metrics that can be used to observe pod restart latency in more detail, including:
 * `kube_pod_container_status_restarts_total`